Seth Williams: Civil War

 Seth Williams served as assistant adjutant general to Major General George B. McClellan in the Department of the Ohio in the summer of 1861.
-From August 20, 1861 to March 1864, Williams was assistant adjutant general of the Army of the Potomac, responsible for the routine drafting of orders, correspondence, and reports.
+From August 20, 1861, to March 1864, Williams was assistant adjutant general of the Army of the Potomac, responsible for the routine drafting of orders, correspondence, and reports.
 McClellan named him to that position after unsuccessfully requesting the assignment to Maj.
 Gen. Fitz John Porter.
 McClellan and Williams became friends during their service together.
 Williams was called before the United States Congress Joint Committee on the Conduct of the War to testify about the Battle of Gettysburg.
 Williams's testimony was especially helpful to Meade.

 Williams was a convivial officer to whose quarters other officers resorted for company.
 Due to this, he was often called "The nicest man in the army."

 Williams later served as inspector general on the staff of Lt.
 Gen. Ulysses S. Grant from the spring of 1864 to February 9, 1866.
 When Grant decided to recommend surrender to Robert E. Lee during the Appomattox Campaign, it was Williams who took the message to the Confederate lines.
 He also delivered Grant's terms to the Confederate army.
 He was present at the surrender on April 9, 1865.

 Williams was awarded the brevet of colonel for the Battle of Gettysburg.
 On January 13, 1866, President Andrew Johnson nominated Williams for the brevet grade of major general of volunteers for his service in 1863 and 1864, to rank from March 13, 1865, and the U.S. Senate confirmed the nomination on March 12, 1866.
-Although slated to begin service as assistant adjutant general of the Military Division of the Atlantic, Williams became ill later that month and left for Boston, Massachusetts.
-There he died of a brain ailment, described as an "inflammation" on March 23, 1866.
-He was buried in Augusta's Forrest Grove Cemetery.
-Fort Williams on Cape Elizabeth, Maine, is named for him.
+Although slated to begin service as assistant adjutant general of the Military Division of the Atlantic, Williams became ill later that month and left for Boston.
+There, he died of a brain ailment described as an "inflammation" on March 23, 1866.
+He was buried in Augusta's Forest Grove Cemetery.
+Fort Williams in Cape Elizabeth, Maine, is named for him.
 The name was assigned on April 13, 1899.
-On April 10, 1866, President Andrew Johnson nominated Williams posthumously for appointment to the brevet grade of brigadier general in the regular army, to rank from March 13, 1865 and the U.S. Senate confirmed the appointment on May 4, 1866.
-On July 17, 1866, President Johnson nominated Williams posthumously for appointment to the brevet grade of major general in the regular army, to rank from March 13, 1865 and the U.S. Senate confirmed the appointment on July 23, 1866.
+On April 10, 1866, President Andrew Johnson nominated Williams posthumously for appointment to the brevet grade of brigadier general in the Regular Army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on May 4, 1866.
+On July 17, 1866, President Johnson nominated Williams posthumously for appointment to the brevet grade of major general in the regular army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on July 23, 1866.